 Booking & Fees

-To book music for a Sunday or evening worship service, just fill out the contact form below!
-Please provide your church's name, denomination, location, average size of your congregation, and the time and length of your service.
-The standard fee for planning, preparing, and leading/performing worship music is $150 per service, with a sliding scale for smaller churches that have a limited budget or for services where the music is already chosen by a music director or clergy.
+To book music for a Sunday or evening worship service, please fill out a contact form at the bottom of the page, providing your church's name, denomination, location, ASA, and the time and length of your typical service.
+The standard fee for planning, preparing, and leading/performing worship music is $200 per service, with a sliding scale for smaller churches that have a limited budget or for services where the music is already chosen by a music director or clergy.
 Please note that travel fees may apply.
-Fees for weddings, retreats, special events, and other performances vary depending on a variety of factors.
+Fees for weddings, retreats, specialty concerts, and holiday performances will vary depending on a variety of factors.

 Workshops & Trainings